 Social Media Manipulation

 Social media platforms have become essential for political campaigns.
-They provide a direct way to reach out to potential voters and get your message across without going through traditional television or print media platforms.
+They provide a direct way to reach potential voters and get your message across without going through traditional television or print media platforms.

 However, these platforms can also spread false information and manipulate people’s opinions.